-6.6 View the Gauge Display during an automatic Test
+7.7 View the Gauge Display during a semi-automatic Test

 FanTestic provides a Gauge Display while you run a test, which allow you to see your test in action.
 You can show or hide the gauge display by clicking on the arrow labeled either "Hide Gauge Display" or "Show Gauge Display" in the upper right hand corner of the FanTestic window.